isaacrobinson2000/CursorCreate/README.md

 # CursorCreate
 A Multi-platform Cursor Theme Building Program.

 CursorCreate allows you to build cursor themes for Windows, MacOS, and Linux.
-It supports reading cursors from svg, xcur, cur, ani, and all image formats supported by the pillow imaging library.
-Also includes a gui for easily modifying cursor projects.
+It supports reading cursors from svg, xcur, cur, ani, and all image formats supported by the Pillow imaging library.
+Also includes a GUI for easily modifying cursor projects.

 ### Installing

+#### From Source:

 To install CursorCreate from source, you will need the following dependencies:
  - CairoSVG